The 3D printing books you should read this year!

 3D Printing Books for Adults

-3D Printing for Dummies by Kalani K. Hausman and Richard Horne provides you with all the information you need to immerse yourself in the world of 3D printing.
-You will learn what different types of 3D printers there are and which different methods of model design you can use with different software.
-You will learn more about 3D scanners or photogrammetry but also materials such as plastic, concrete, wax, glass, metal or even chocolate.
+3D Printing for Dummies by Kalani K. Hausman and Richard Horne has been revised and a second edition published!
+It provides you with all the information you need to immerse yourself in the world of 3D printing.
+You will learn what are the different types of 3D printers and which methods of modeling you can use, depending on the software.
+You will learn more about 3D scanners and photogrammetry, but also materials such as plastic, concrete, wax, glass, metal or even chocolate.
 Get to know the many applications of 3D printing, whether in the medical field for artificial organs or prostheses, in the manufacture of things such as clothing, toys and furniture or even in the food industry.
 Print prototypes of your product to perfection before production and build your own self-printing 3D printer are all things you can learn in 3D Printing for Dummies!

 3D Hubs’ 3D Printing Handbook

 3D Hubs is a recognised player in the 3D printing industry and has made it its mission to network various local 3D printing services with users looking to develop their project.
 In this way, they can offer a multitude of additive manufacturing technologies at a better price and with better accessibility.
 To get closer to users in 2018, after months of work and research, the 3D Printing Handbook offers a comprehensive guide for students, engineers, architects, designers, etc. and helps everyone who wants to enter the additive manufacturing world.
 It contains more than 300 pages of photos, real-world examples, industry data, and more to make you an expert in 3D printing.